wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

    * <a target="_blank" href="https://kubernetesbyexample.com//jobs/">kubernetesbyexample.com: Jobs</a>

 Batch jobs are supervisor processes that run once and immediately completed.
+The Job controller creates one or more Pods required to run a task.
+When the task is completed, Job will then terminate all those Pods.

+The CronJob controller runs Pods on a time-based schedule.

 3 types of jobs: